iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/02-prepare-the-dev-env.md

 :::warning Shimmer Addresses and Outputs

 The tutorial's codebase uses several predefined Shimmer addresses and outputs.
-If you are going to use other addresses, you will need to update the code accordingly.
+If you use other addresses, you will need to update the code accordingly.
 Likewise, the tutorial codebase assumes a particular state of the addresses and outputs.
 Before executing the code, please ensure your addresses and outputs are in the expected state.

 :::